Parameter-Efficient Subspace Optimization for LLM Fine-Tuning: Introduction

-Convergence guarantees for PEFT algorithms remain scarce, and existing results typically address only the low-dimensional parameters \cite{jiang2024unified}.
-A related line of work studies \emph{subspace descent} methods {\cite{chen2025memory,he2024subspace,kozak2019stochastic,liang2024memory}}, which constrain updates to $W_{k+1} \gets W_k - \eta_k P_k P_k^\top G_k$, where $P_k$ is the projection matrix, $\eta_k$ the learning rate, and $G_k$ the full gradient.
-These approaches establish convergence in the full-parameter space, but under extra structural assumptions.
-For example, \cite{liang2024memory} analyze a continuous-time variant via Lyapunov arguments, but require $P^\top G = 0 \Rightarrow G = 0$, which holds only if $P$ has full column rank—an unrealistic condition when $r < m$.
-Likewise, \cite{chen2025memory,he2024subspace,kozak2019stochastic} rely on random projection theory, assuming $\mathbb{E}[P P^\top] = I_m$ and $P^\top P = I_r$, conditions not needed in our analysis. {LDAdam \cite{robert2024ldadam} imposes a design assumption that the projection $P$ must produce a strict contraction.} Closer to LoRA, \cite{jang2024lora} provide a convergence analysis, but only within the Neural Tangent Kernel (NTK) regime, limiting its applicability.
+Convergence guarantees for PEFT algorithms remain scarce, and existing results typically address only the low-dimensional parameters \citep{jiang2024unified}.
+A closely related line of work studies \emph{randomized subspace descent} \citep{kozak2019stochastic}, including RSO \citep{chen2025memory} and GoLore \citep{he2024subspace}, which construct subspaces via randomized projections and provide convergence guarantees in the full-parameter space.
+Their exploration strategies differ from ours and they typically do not encode PEFT-specific LoRA structures.
+Other approaches require additional structural conditions, e.g., \citet{liang2024memory} assumes the projection subspace has full column rank (unrealistic when $r<m$) and LDAdam \citep{robert2024ldadam} assumes a strict contraction.
+Closer to LoRA, \citet{jang2024lora} analyze LoRA only in the NTK regime, and RAC-LoRA \citep{malinovsky2024randomized} proposes a randomized asymmetric-chaining variant, a different exploration mechanism from ours.

-Subspace minimization is a classical theme in nonlinear optimization \cite{conn1994iterated,cragg1969study,yuan2014review}.
-It was historically overshadowed by full-parameter algorithms such as L-BFGS \cite{liu1989limited} and conjugate gradient methods \cite[Ch.
+Subspace minimization is a classical theme in nonlinear optimization \citep{conn1994iterated,cragg1969study,yuan2014review}.
+It was historically overshadowed by full-parameter algorithms such as L-BFGS \citep{liu1989limited} and conjugate gradient methods \citep[Ch.
 5]{nocedal1999numerical}, since many traditional applications could afford storing full gradients and quasi-Newton pairs.
-More recently, however, subspace-based strategies have re-emerged in large-scale derivative-free optimization \cite{cartis2023scalable,dzahini2024stochastic,menickelly2024augmenting,nozawa2025zeroth,zhang2025scalable}, where gradients are unavailable and low-dimensional surrogates are crucial. {Furthermore, in the pre-training regime, several recent works have leveraged subspace techniques through projection-based methods, offering insights into effective subspace selection for LLM training.
-GaLore \cite{zhao2024galore} constructs the projection subspace using a top-$r$ SVD of the full gradient, while Fira \cite{chen2024fira} augments this with a gradient-correction step to reduce projection bias.
-SARA \cite{zhang2025breaking} employs importance sampling to choose subspaces based on the SVD spectrum of the full gradient.
-APOLLO \cite{zhu2024apollo} instead uses randomized projections to define the subspace, and SubTrack++ \cite{rajabi2025subtrack++} explores Grassmannian subspaces for improved tracking.}
+More recently, however, subspace-based strategies have re-emerged in large-scale derivative-free optimization \citep{cartis2023scalable,dzahini2024stochastic,menickelly2024augmenting,nozawa2025zeroth,zhang2025scalable}, where gradients are unavailable and low-dimensional surrogates are crucial.